STUDIES & REPORTS

 The report begins with general redistricting information: its level of importance, the legal requirements, and the process used to carry out these requirements across the nation.
 Then the report discusses Washington’s redistricting history, the process used in recent decades and the changes in representation since the state constitution was amended in 1983.
 After discussion of how several other states are working for better representation, the report concludes with suggestions on improving Washington state’s redistricting process.
 In order to keep the report brief, there are numerous appendices to provide in-depth information on many of the topics.

-An examination of the goals of representative democracy, the voting systems used in Western Democracies, and procedures in preparation for and conducting elections.
+How elections are run is very consequential to how society functions.
+The League has conducted multiple studies on the goals of representative democracy, the voting systems used in Western Democracies, and procedures for conducting elections.

 Voting Studies